What is ParaCheer/Adaptive Abilities?

 * Additionally although Hearing impairment isn’t classified under IPC guidelines it is currently in the ICU rules guidelines, since music is such an important part of the sport.

 How is ParaCheer/Adaptive Abilities different to Special Olympics cheerleading/Special Abilities division?

-•There is sometimes confusion about the differences between Special Olympics and Adaptive Abilities / ParaCheer, due to both being inclusive of disabled participants.
+There is sometimes confusion about the differences between Special Olympics, Special Abilities and Adaptive Abilities / ParaCheer, due to all being inclusive of disabled participants.
 The table below breaks down the differences.